matt-w-rees/website-v4/content/about/_index.md

 title: about
 ---

-I am a PhD candidate with the [Quantitative and Applied Ecology group](https://qaeco.com) at the University of Melbourne.
-My research aims to understand outcomes of conservation threat-management interventions, with a focus on invasive predator control.
-This includes improving ecological inference through optimised survey designs and robust statistical models.
+I am a postdoctoral research follow with the [CSIRO](https://www.csiro.au) Adaptive Biosecurity Management team.
+I use quantitative methods to improve conservation monitoring and management, with a focus on invasive species ecology.
+Currently based in Brisbane, Australia, my CERC postdoctoral fellowship covers a range of invasive animal projects, but most of my time is spent trying to forecast mouse plagues in agricultural regions.
+I recently finished my PhD (under examination) and a short postdoctoral position with the [Quantitative and Applied Ecology group](https://qaeco.com) at the University of Melbourne.
+Here my research focused on the interactions between introduced foxes, feral cats and threatened native prey.